 Post List

 In the example below, Assemble will iterate over the pages collection and output a list item for each page.
-Pages that define exclude: true in YPM will be excluded because I’ve added {{#unless data.exclude}} to the template.
+Pages that define exclude: true in YFM will be skipped because I’ve added {{#unless data.exclude}} to the template.

-The YPM properties for each item in the collection are attached to a data object instead of the root scope like before.
-This avoids YPM collisions, which would occur if both the page in the loop and the current index page both defined the same YPM value.
-For example, without data.title, Handlebars would have a difficult time evaluating {{title}} since title would be ambiguous.
+The YFM properties for each item in the collection are attached to a data object instead of the root scope like before.
+This avoids YFM collisions that would otherwise occur if both the looped page and the current index page defined the same YFM key.
+For example, without data.title, Handlebars would have a hard time evaluating {{title}} since title would be ambiguous.

 src/content/index.md